shun-liang/upenn_calculus/README.md

 # Upenn Calculus

-Please DO NOT look at any content in `*\homework\*` if you are currently doing this course, or have intention doing this course in the future.
+Please DO NOT look at any content in `*/homework/*` if you are currently doing this course, or have intention doing this course in the future.

 View the notebook viewer at http://nbviewer.jupyter.org/github/shun-liang/upenn_calculus/tree/master/